 Pour the soup back into the soup pot, add an additional 1 cup chicken broth, and then cook on low for 10 minutes.
 Taste and adjust salt, pepper, and/or maple syrup, then ladle into bowls and serve with the crisped bacon and crunchy smoky-roasted chickpeas.
 Fall soup perfection!

-Roasted Butternut Squash Soup with Smoky-Roasted Chickpeas and Bacon
+Roasted Butternut Squash and Bacon Soup